mwatt/vagrant-jenkins/README.md

 To Do:
  - Install JDK
- - Make test to pass
+ - Make the test pass
  - Refector puppet manifets